The VoicePrivacy 2020 Challenge: Results and findings: Challenge design

 \paragraph{\textbf{{Log-likelihood-ratio cost function ($C_\text{llr}~\text{and}~\text{C}^\text{min}_\text{llr}$)}}} $C_\text{llr}$ is computed from PLDA scores as defined by \citet{brummer2006application} and \citet{ramos2008cross}.
 It can be decomposed into a discrimination loss ($C^\text{min}_\text{llr}$) and a calibration loss ($C_\text{llr}-C^\text{min}_\text{llr}$). $C^\text{min}_\text{llr}$ is estimated by optimal calibration using monotonic transformation of the scores to their empirical LLR values.

-\paragraph{\textbf{Voice similarity matrices}} To visualize anonymization performance across different speakers in a dataset, voice similarity matrices have been proposed by~\citet{noe2020speech}.
-A voice similarity matrix $M=(S(i,j))_{1 \le i \le N,1 \le j \le N}$ is defined for a set of $N$ speakers using similarity values $S(i,j)$ computed for speakers $i$ and $j$ as follows:
+\paragraph{\textbf{De-identification and gain of voice distinctiveness}} To visualize anonymization performance across different speakers in a dataset, voice similarity matrices have been proposed by \citet{noe2020speech}.
+A voice similarity matrix $M=( M(i,j))_{1 \le i \le N,1 \le j \le N}$ is defined for a set of $N$ speakers using similarity values $ M(i,j)$ computed for speakers $i$ and $j$ as follows:

-where $LLR(x^{(i)}_{k},x^{(j)}_{l})$ is the log-likelihood-ratio from the comparison of the $k$-th segment from the $i$-th speaker and the $l$-th segment from the $j$-th speaker, $n_{i}$, $n_j$ are the numbers of segments for the corresponding speakers.
-Three types of matrices are computed: $M_{oo}$ -- on original data; $M_{aa}$ -- on anonymized data; and $M_{oa}$ -- on original and anonymized data.
-In the latter case, for computing $S(i,j)$, we use original data for speaker $i$ and anonymized data for speaker~$j$.
+where $\text{LLR}(x^{(i)}_{k},x^{(j)}_{l})$ is the log-likelihood-ratio obtained by comparing the $k$-th segment from the $i$-th speaker with the $l$-th segment from the $j$-th speaker, and $n_{i}$ and $n_j$ are the numbers of segments for these speakers.
+Three matrices are computed: $M_\text{oo}$ on original data, $M_\text{aa}$ on anonymized data, and $M_\text{oa}$ on original and anonymized data.
+For computing the entries $M(i,j)$ of $M_\text{oa}$, we use original data for speaker $i$ and anonymized data for speaker $j$.

-\paragraph{\textbf{De-identification and voice distinctiveness preservation}} Using voice similarity matrices, two alternative metrics can be computed as was proposed by~\citet{noe2020speech}: de-identification (DeID) and gain of voice distinctiveness ($G_{\text{VD}}$).
-They are estimated based on the ratio of diagonal dominance for a pair of matrices \{$M_{oa}$, $M_{oo}$\} and \{$M_{oo}$, $M_{oo}$\} correspondingly.
+Using voice similarity matrices, two additional metrics can be computed: de-identification (DeID) and gain of voice distinctiveness ($G_{\text{VD}}$) \cite{noe2020speech}.
+They are computed based on the ratio of diagonal dominance for two pairs of matrices: \{$M_\text{oa}$, $M_\text{oo}$\} or \{$M_\text{oo}$, $M_\text{oo}$\}, respectively.
 The diagonal dominance $D_\text{diag}(M)$ is defined as the absolute difference between the mean values of diagonal and off-diagonal elements: